ashejim/C769/_sources/task3.md

 ## Sources and Grammar

 :::{warning}
-Grammar and sources are the *most common* reason for returned submission!
+Grammar and sources are the *most common* reason for returned submissions!
 However, even minor grammatical errors can prevent a submission from passing.
 :::

 After focusing on content, check your grammar using [Grammarly.com](https://www.grammarly.com/) ![](https://github.com/ashejim/C769/blob/main/url_images/icon-grammarly.png?raw=true#icon) (it's what the evaluators use).
 Style is not assessed (blue and green), but even a few grammar mistakes will prevent competency in *Professional Communication*.
 The free side has been sufficient, but if using the online app, you sometimes need to wait before mistakes are caught.